LemonHike/Julia/Basic Commands/README.md

    - **Extras** (Random Numbers, Parrallel, Try Catch-Errors and Plots)

 As I am just a beginner, the notebookes may contain some errors or imprecisions.
-If you Notice any, please send me an email.
+If you notice any, please send me an email.